Russ Harvey Consulting - Computer and Internet Services

 Windows 10 was designed to take advantage of newer hardware and enables futuristic technologies like holographic computing, biometric login (Windows Hello), Windows Ink and 3D printing.

-Additional features are added with each Windows 10 Update.
+Additional features were added with Windows 10 Updates.

 The older your hardware, the greater the incentive to purchase a new computer to take advantage of the features that are important to you.

-With the release of Windows 11, fewer features are being added (see update 21H2).
+With the release of Windows 11, fewer features are being added and update 22H2 was the last major update for Windows 10.

 Changing Interfaces Disconcerting to Users